 Once you select your form, add a phone number block into the form.
-Note that when you add this block, the Collect SMS consent option will be enabled and a text block with language to comply with TCPA guidelines will appear below the block.
+Note that when you add this block, the Collect SMS consent option will be enabled and a text block with example disclosure language will appear below the block.
 If you have questions regarding SMS consent, we recommend contacting your legal counsel.

 You can change aspects of this box like the label, placeholder text, and whether or not the phone number is required.
 We recommend leaving the Profile Property field unchanged with the Phone Number option intact, as changing this property will prevent you from sending SMS messages.
-Further, there’s an option to change the default country, but note that SMS messaging is currently available in the US only.
+Further, there’s an option to change the default country, but note that SMS messaging is available in only certain countries.

 Like with any popup or flyout form, you can change the timing and frequency for when the form should display as well as in which URLs it should appear in the Behaviors tab.
 Through this approach, you can have it appear on, for example, your cart or checkout page.

 With an embedded form, you can insert a phone number input field directly onto your site.
 For instance, let’s look at how to include an embedded form in a footer or on your order confirmation page.
 As with a popup or flyout form, add a phone number input field, use the Collect SMS consent option, and include language that clearly states the person is opting into receiving text messages from your business.